pooryadb/dokan_geolocation_calculator/README.txt

 == Description ==

-This wordpress plugin adds menu to beside dokan-menu and admin can set latitude, longitude, acceptable diameter for each store.
+This wordpress plugin adds menu beside dokan-menu and admin can set latitude, longitude, acceptable diameter for each store.
 Also, set new WP-api endpoint that accept lat & lng args as user location and response only nearest store name or message.

 == Installation ==